College Housing F.A.Q.

 Contracts must be canceled in writing via email from the applicant to email@example.com.
 Cancellations must be received before the first day of check-in and prior to July 1 to cancel for free.
 A cancellation fee of $500 dollars will be applied to the student account for any cancellations that occur between July 1 and the move-in date.

 The entrance to the residence hall requires a key card and residents are required to escort their guests at all times while in the building.
-All suites have individual locks and each suite is provided with a mailbox.
+All rooms have individual locks and each suite is provided with a mailbox.
 Campus security or a residential staff professional will be on call and available to residents 24 hours a day.

 St. Clair County Community College Housing maintains a healthy and safe living environment for its residents.
 As part of this commitment, the college has established a substance-free living area for all of its residents.
 The College Housing Drug Screening Assessment Policy outlines the process for addressing infractions.